Celebrating a Decade of Service 🎉

 Are you ready to build a life together here in Charleston, but worried about the paperwork to make it official?
 At Occam Immigration, we know firsthand how stressful the marriage-based green card process is.

-As the founder and managing attorney, I’m David Vyborny, and my own marriage-based green card process happened right here at the Charleston USCIS Field Office.
+As the founder and managing attorney, I’m David Vyborny↗, and my own marriage-based green card was processed right here at the Charleston USCIS Field Office.
 From filing the initial petition to attending the final interview, I’ve walked this path personally.
 Because of this experience, I understand the common worries couples face and can guide you through each step with confidence and local know-how.

 It’s not just about filling out forms—it’s about keeping your family together and avoiding the fear of forced separation.